ulrichoke/k8s/README.md

 The ingress controllers have additional intelligence to monitor cluster and configure the nginx server when something is changed (like domain name, rules, ...).
 This will require a ___ServiceAccount___ objet to do so.
 The configuration parameters (timeout, keep-alive, err-log-path, ssl-protocols, ...)  are set by using a ___ConfigMap___ object.

-## Required resources:
+## k8s object used:
 - Deployment definition
 - Service definition to link to the deployment
 - ConfigMap for configuration
-- ServiceAccount to set right permissions and authentication.
+- ServiceAccount to set right permissions and authentication + Roles, ClusterRole and RoleBinding.